Jumpin Jerry

 J: Yeah, if there's no windows why would anyone need to buy blinds?
 A very poor business model I must say.
 It's no wonder a blind man would be begging for money if no one need to buy a blind.
 He'd be poor as!

-S: No no no no. Blind- can't see kind of blind - not 'curtin' kind of blind!
+S: No no no no. Can't see kind of blind - not 'curtain' kind of blind!

 J: OH!!
 Gotcha - well...
 I suppose if he couldn't see he probably didn't have a job to earn money.
 So had to sit at the gate and beg for money and food.